 The colors can be black to light gray.
 It only takes a single chinchilla parent to pass on the ebony gene to the offspring.

 Ebony chinchillas do not have a white underbelly area.
 It will have a shiny uniform color all over the body.

 The ebony chinchilla also has a blue hue and strong veiling but these types of chinchilla can take longer to reach maturity than other types.
 Most chins reach maturity between 8 to 12 months.
 While ebony chinchillas can take up to 2 years to fully mature.

 The charcoal chinchilla is another type of mutation.
-Unlike the ebony, it takes both parents to with the charcoal gene to produce one of these chinchillas.
+Unlike ebony, it takes both parents with the charcoal gene to produce one of these chinchillas.

-The fur will be more matte than glossy and when a charcoal chinchilla mates with a brown velvet the result is another type of chinchilla called the char brown.
+The fur will be more matte than glossy and when a charcoal chinchilla mates with a brown velvet the result is another type of chinchilla called the charred brown.